mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Uneven Handle Distributions:** Finds glyphs where handle distributions change too much (e.g., from balanced to harmonised). *Needs Vanilla.*
 * **OTVar Player:** Animates the current glyph with a loop along the weight axis. *Needs Vanilla.*
 * **Remove All Non-Master Layers:** Deletes all layers which are neither master layers, nor brace layers, nor bracket layers.
 Useful for getting rid of backup layers.
+* **Reset Axis Mappings:** Inserts (or resets) a default Axis Mappings parameter for all style values currently present in the font.
+Ignores style values outside the designspace bounds defined by the masters.
 * **Short Segment Finder:** Goes through all interpolations and finds segments shorter than a user-specified threshold length. *Needs Vanilla.*
 * **Travel Tracker:** Finds interpolations in which points travel more than they should, i.e., can find wrongly hooked-up asterisks and slashes.
 The results are incomplete, and usually have many false positives, but it sometimes finds cases that the Shapeshifter script misses. *Needs Vanilla.*
 * **Variation Interpolator:** Creates a user-defined number of glyph variations with a user-defined suffix, containing interpolations between the layers and their respective backgrounds.
 Overwrites glyphs with same name.
 Similar to Pablo Impallari’s SimplePolator.
 Useful for e.g. length variants of Devanagari Matra, see José Nicolás Silva Schwarzenberg’s sample video: <https://www.youtube.com/watch?v=QDbaUlHifBc>. *Needs Vanilla.*